Financial Aid for Law Students

 The following categories of students are not eligible for TFL:

-• Students receiving Government/Statutory Board/Singapore University of Social Sciences scholarships which cover 100% tuition fees
+- Students receiving Government/Statutory Board/SUSS scholarships which cover 100% tuition fees

-• Students using Central Provident Fund ("CPF") savings for payment of 100% of their tuition fees
+- Students using Central Provident Fund ("CPF") savings for payment of 100% of the tuition fees

 Loan Quantum